 College of The Albemarle has significantly grown its offerings in Chowan County over the past 27 years.
-Started as an Adult Education Center with a mission to improve literacy, the then-named Chowan County Center was made possible through the efforts of The Chowan Herald, Edenton-Chowan Chamber of Commerce, Chowan County government, Edenton town government, and North Carolina National Bank (NCNB).
-In December 1991, the College moved from its initial location, (former NCNB Bank), to a larger facility just a couple of blocks away.
-Offering more than just basic skills instruction in reading, math, GED preparation, and English as a Second Language classes, the Chowan County Center facility at the Edenton Village Shopping Center afforded students and volunteers additional space and made available curriculum courses and a variety of continuing education courses at a single Chowan facility.
+COA started as an Adult Education Center with a mission to improve literacy.

+In December 1991, the College moved from its initial location (former NCNB Bank) to a larger facility just a couple of blocks away.
+Offering more than just basic skills instruction in reading and math, the Chowan County Center afforded students and volunteers additional space and made available curriculum courses and various continuing education courses at a single Chowan facility.

 In early 2003, Chowan County encouraged COA to expand to the former D.F.
 Walker Elementary School on Oakum Street in Edenton.
-COA's culinary arts and electrical programs immediately moved into the existing space at the site and a three-year renovation plan was developed.
+COA's culinary arts and electrical programs immediately moved into the site's existing space, and a three-year renovation plan was developed.
 Additional programs were eventually moved to the new space, which was then renamed the Edenton-Chowan Campus.
-The Edenton Village Shopping Center site was then renamed the Edenton-Chowan Campus Administration Building.
+The Edenton Village Shopping Center site was renamed the Edenton-Chowan Campus Administration Building.

 During the summer of 2011, the county provided funds to consolidate the two locations to one comprehensive community college site.
-COA -Edenton-Chowan at 118 Blades Street, houses the college's Air Conditioning, Heating, and Refrigeration Technology and the Culinary Arts certificate and diploma programs of study.
+COA - Edenton-Chowan at 118 Blades Street houses the college's Air Conditioning, Heating, and Refrigeration Technology and the Culinary Arts certificate and diploma programs of study.

 In addition to these college-credit classes, this location offers a variety of Workforce Development and Career Readiness programs and courses in Nurse Aide, Career Readiness Certification, and Law Enforcement Training.
-Workforce Development and Career Readiness courses also include workforce development training, employability skills training, computer training, and a wide variety of self-interest classes.
-Workshops and seminars are made available through the Workforce Development and Career Readiness Small Business Center, Edenton-Chowan Chamber of Commerce, and Destination Downtown partnership.
+Workforce Development and Career Readiness courses also include workforce development training, employability skills training, computer training, and many self-interest classes.

+Workshops and seminars are available

+through the Workforce Development and Career Readiness Small Business Center, Edenton-Chowan Chamber of Commerce, and Destination Downtown partnership.